MileHacker Logo

 Historical Sites

-• Roman City of Deultum: Located near Debelt (17 km west of Burgas), an roman-era colony and military camp.
+• City From the roman era of Deultum: Located near Debelt (17 km west of Burgas), an roman-era colony and military camp.
 Excavations reveal city walls, public buildings, and baths.
 Visit the on-site museum.

-• Aquae Calidae (Termopolis): Ancient Thracian and From the roman era spa a holiday resort with natural thermal springs, to the northwest of Burgas.
+• Aquae Calidae (Termopolis): Ancient Thracian and From the roman era spa a holiday resort with natural geothermal springs, to the northwest of Burgas.
 Features reconstructed Roman baths, a museum, and active thermal pools.

 • Burgas Archaeological Museum: Exhibits artifacts from prehistoric, ancient Thracian, Greek, and Roman periods disadorned with the Burgas region.
 Includes pottery, tools, and jewelry.